Panasonic GX7 vs Sony RX10 III

 - Ready to shoot: Has an integrated lens, whereas the GX7 necessitates an extra lens.

 - Longer lasting: Gets more shots (420 versus 350) out of a single battery charge.

 - Easier travel charging: Can be conveniently charged via its USB port.

 - Better sealing: Is splash and dust sealed for shooting in inclement weather conditions.

 - More modern: Reflects 2 years and 7 months of technical progress since the GX7 launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the RX10 III emerges as the winner of the match-up (11 : 8 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the RX10 III is the clear winner of the contest (12 : 8 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Panasonic GX7 and the Sony RX10 III place the cameras among the top in their class?
 Find out in the latest Best Mirrorless Interchangeable Lens Camera and Best Superzoom Camera listings whether the two cameras rank among the cream of the crop.

 In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains partial and cannot reveal, for example, the shooting experience and imaging performance when actually working with the GX7 or the RX10 III.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.